 Where a summary dismissal takes place because of gross misconduct there will presumably be no entitlement to a termination payment in any event.
-Sometimes however a payment may be made because of a failure (or perceived failure) to comply with appropriate disciplinary procedures.
-In these circumstances it should be possible to argue that the payment is damages and thus tax-free up to the limit of £30,000.
+Sometimes however payment may be made because of a failure (or perceived failure) to comply with appropriate disciplinary procedures.
+In these circumstances, it should be possible to argue that the payment is damaging and thus tax-free up to the limit of £30,000.

-Redundancy will often offer the best opportunity for a payment to be received tax-free on termination, but if must be a genuine redundancy.
-Statutory redundancy payments are tax-free, but count towards the £30,000 limit.
-If the redundancy payment includes anything in respect of restrictive covenants, holiday pay, terminal bonuses and so on, these will all be taxable.
+Redundancy will often offer the best opportunity for a payment to be received tax-free on termination, but it must be a genuine redundancy.
+Statutory redundancy payments are tax-free but count towards the £30,000 limit.
+If the redundancy payment includes anything in respect of restrictive covenants, holiday pay, terminal bonuses, and so on, these will all be taxable.

 Retirement or Quasi-Retirement

-Non-contractual lump sum termination payments made to employees who leave voluntarily at or around or approaching retirement age, are treated by H M Revenue as unapproved retirement benefits and as such are taxable and do not benefit from the £30,000 exemption.
+Non-contractual lump sum termination payments made to employees who leave voluntarily at or around or approaching retirement age are treated by HM Revenue as unapproved retirement benefits and as such is taxable and do not benefit from the £30,000 exemption.
 This is an example of a situation where a non-genuine redundancy might arise.
-If tax-free treatment (up to the £30,000 limit) is to be accepted by H M Revenue, then it will be necessary in the first place to demonstrate that it has not been common practice for the employer to make such payments in these circumstances and secondly to demonstrate what the payment was for if it was not an unapproved retirement benefit.
+If tax-free treatment (up to the £30,000 limit) is to be accepted by HM Revenue, then it will be necessary in the first place to demonstrate that it has not been common practice for the employer to make such payments in these circumstances and secondly to demonstrate what the payment was for if it was not an unapproved retirement benefit.
 This latter requirement is often very difficult to satisfy in practice for older employees.

 Payments made as Compensation for Discrimination

-There are various statutory obligations on the employer to prevent discrimination in the work place on the grounds of sex, disability, politics, religion and now age.
+There are various statutory obligations on the employer to prevent discrimination in the workplace on the grounds of sex, disability, politics, religion, and now age.
 This is a particularly complex area in terms of establishing whether a tax liability arises when a compensatory payment for discrimination is made.
-Broadly however payments for discrimination/injury to feelings are likely to be totally tax free whereas other payments will be taxable to the extent that they exceed the £30,000 threshold.
-Where payments fall into both categories HM Revenue suggest the facts will need to be examined and a reasonable apportionment made and this approach was adopted by the Tax Tribunal in the case of C.A.
+Broadly however payments for discrimination/injury to feelings are likely to be totally tax-free whereas other payments will be taxable to the extent that they exceed the £30,000 threshold.
+Where payments fall into both categories HM Revenue suggests the facts will need to be examined and a reasonable apportionment made and this approach was adopted by the Tax Tribunal in the case of C.A.
 Oti-Obihara v HMRC (decision released in November 2010).

 Tax Deductibility for Employer

 Where payments are liable to tax then, almost certainly, National Insurance will also be due.
-However, where payments are tax free or only taxable to the extent the £30,000 limit is exceeded then, almost certainly, no National Insurance will be due.
+Where payments are tax-free/only taxable to the extent £30,000 limit is exceeded, no National Insurance will be due.